 This project is being continued from the current fiscal year per the adopted study schedule.
-It involves a comprehensive study of the Vista region and includes preparing a regional municipal service review covering the City of Vista, Vista Irrigation District, Vista Fire Protection District, and Buena Sanitation District.
-This project is being prepared in parallel to a separate study involving the San Marcos region (detailed above) given overlapping service provision.
+It involves a comprehensive study of the Vista region and specifically the City of Vista, Vista Irrigation District, Vista Fire Protection District, and Buena Sanitation District.
+This project is being prepared in parallel to a separate study involving the San Marcos region given overlapping service provision.

-No. 9 | Policy Review on Outside Services (New)
+• No. 9 | Policy Review on Outside Services (New)